Umang077/AI-Powered-RFP-Management-System/README.md

 “Fix OpenAI SDK (responses.create) incompatible version error”

-What I learned using these tools
+What I learned using these tools:

-How to structure prompts for JSON-only responses
+1. How to structure prompts for JSON-only responses

-How to debug code related issues
+2. How to debug code related issues